randy408/libspng/docs/build.rst

    ninja install

-Filter optimizations
+Optimizations
 --------------------

-The `SPNG_OPTIMIZE_FILTER` define controls filter optimization.
+Architecture-specific optimizations are enabled by default, these can be disabled with the ``SPNG_DISABLE_OPT`` compiler option.

-The Meson project has an ``optimize_filter`` option, it is enabled by default.
+The Meson project has an ``enable_opt`` option, it is enabled by default, the CMake equivalent is ``ENABLE_OPT``.

-When compiling directly define ``SPNG_OPTIMIZE_FILTER`` before including ``spng.h``.
+These optimizations require SSE2/SSSE3 on x86 and NEON on ARM.

-Filter optimizations require SSE2/SSSE3 on x86, compiler-specific macros are used to omit the need for the `-msse2` and `-mssse3` compiler flags, if the code does not compile without these flags you should file a bug report.
+Compiler-specific macros are used to omit the need for the `-msse2` and `-mssse3` compiler flags, if the code does not compile without these flags you should file a bug report.

 Profile-guided optimization (PGO)
 ---------------------------------

 `Profile-guided optimization (PGO)
 <https://clang.llvm.org/docs/UsersManual.html#profile-guided-optimization>`_
-improves performance by up to 20%.
+improves performance by up to 10%.

 .. note:: Run in root directory